-WWA’s Education Committee is now accepting session proposals to speak at the 42nd Annual Symposium & Trade show taking place October 4-7, 2022 in Las Vegas, Nevada, U.S.A.
+WWA’s Education Committee would like to thank everyone who submitted session proposals to speak at the 42nd Annual Symposium & Trade show taking place October 4-7, 2022 in Las Vegas, Nevada, U.S.A.

 Speakers at all career levels are welcome to submit session proposals on a variety of business-building topics.
 Our attendees come from public sector waterparks, resorts and traditional outdoor waterparks, and what they value most are practical, hands-on, park-tested tips and ideas from experienced waterpark professionals like you!
 One valuable benefit of being a speaker is we offer invited speakers a complimentary registration to attend the WWA Show.
 (Presenters are responsible for their own travel expenses.)